yyypsycheguy/VGGT-Sonata/readme.md

 uv run sonata_inference.py
 ```

 Enables 3d point cloud segmentation by taking input from `predictions.pt`.
 You shall see the predicted categories in terminal output after running inference.
-The predictions is save in dictionary format in `results.pt`.
+The predictions is saved in dictionary format in `sonata_points.pt`.

 To visualise the segmentation, run: